j-machacek/numgeo-external-solvers/numgeo-pastix/README.md

 ### PaStiX with runtime support based on StarPU with openMP

 When configuring StarPU use the following command: ```../configure --prefix=${STARPU_DIR} --enable-openmp --disable-mpi```
+Note: not so sure about this anymore - need to be checked again...

 ## TODO

 * Create GPU-Version of the library
+* Update Readme

 ## References